daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

 If you see the Lets Encrypt certificate but it's not being used by DMS yet assign the "system default" service to another certificate (create a self signed one if needed) and after the webserver has restarted assign the "system default" service back to the Lets Encrypt certificate.
 After the webservice has restarted DSM will be using the lets encrypt certificate.

 ## Configuring Certificate Renewal
-To auto renew the certificates in the future, you need to configure the cronjob.
-However, acme.sh seems not properly add tasks to Synology crontab.
-You have to do this manually.
+To auto renew the certificates in the future, you need to configure a task in the task scheduler.
+It is not advised to set this up as a custom cronjob (as was previously described in this wiki page) as the DSM security advisor will tell you that you have a critical warning regarding unknown cronjob(s).

-Configure crontab for root

-    $ vim /etc/crontab

-Add the following line to the crontab.
-Remember to use tab for spacing.
-For example, 10:00 am of the 2nd day every month run the cronjob to check if due to renew the certificates (You can modify the cronjob schedule according to your needs)

-    0    10    2    *    *    root    /usr/local/share/acme.sh/acme.sh --cron --home /usr/local/share/acme.sh/

-If using the alternate method from above, the last step is to setup a schedule task to copy renewed certificates in cert library to system default directory and restart the Nginx service.

 In DSM control panel, open the 'Task Scheduler' and create a new scheduled task for a user-defined script.

 * General Setting: Task - Update default Cert.
 User - root
-* Schedule: Setup the time according to your acme.sh crontab schedule.
+* Schedule: Setup a monthly renewal.
 For example, 11:00 am of the 2nd day every month.
-* Task setting: User-defined-script:
+* Task setting: User-defined-script **(modify where needed!)**:

 ```
 # Note: The $CERT_FOLDER must be hardcoded here since the running environment is unknown.
 Don't blindly copy&paste!